KCErb/hello-ruboto/training/basics/firstapp/building-ui.md

   end
 end
 ```
 Hey nifty.
-We'll play with weight at the end to get a better idea of what it does
-but for now, just think of it as something that assigns a weight to the widget.
-So
+Here's how weight works:
 if I have two widgets each of weight 1 then they'll both get 50% of the screen.
 If
 I have two objects of weight 1 and one object of weight 2 then that one will get
-1/2 the screen while the little weight 1s will get only 1/4 each.
+1/2 the screen while the little `weight: 1`s will get only 1/4 each.

-Ok, the other thing making that thing look weird is that usually those things
+Ok, the other thing making the text field look weird is that usually those things
 don't start out blank.
 We call that text the "hint":

 ```ruby